niallmurphy-ie/drupal-react-oauth-provider/README.md

 <button onClick={() => logout()}>Logout</button>
 ```

-# Note
+## Note

 There is a problem with Jest tests.
 They require `react` and `react-dom` as devDependencies, but this breaks production.
 And help writing more comprehensive tests would be welcome.
 Unit testing the lazy functions is difficult so I think E2E testing with Cyrpus would work better.
-I've seen some people talk testing Apollo's lazy queries being difficult.
+I've seen some people say that testing Apollo's lazy queries is difficult.

 ##### I hope the Drupal community can share ideas on how to make this better.